 Pain Point Solved: Far from being a goat, you’re the hero with the perfect seats (and a huge Mastercard bill)

-We all know Ticketmaster is the Evil Empire, and StubHub is so last decade.
+We all know Ticketmaster is the Evil Empire, and StubHub was so last decade.
 With SeatGeek, you know you are getting the lowest price because their AI robots are finding badass deals that mere mortals could not.
-SeatGeek searches all the other ticket sites— its basically Kayak for tickets—so you get every possible option in the known Universe.
+SeatGeek searches all the other ticket sites— it’s basically Kayak for tickets—so you get every possible option in the known Universe.
 (PS – when does Kayak for pizza come out)?
 Best of all, you know exactly how to find your section because their interactive 3D maps provide every detail down to the gum stuck under the seats you just spent $1200 on.

 Why we Dig This Brand:

 We loved the logo at first sight.
 Yes, it’s a seat, but that seat is happy, son.
 He knows a secret we don’t, like where to find front row center tickets to Fleetwood Mac on the cheap.
-Their font adds to the logo mark and the name itself is packed with assonance.
+Their font adds to the logo mark, and the name itself is packed with assonance.
 The only sticking point we have with this brand is the tagline: “Millions of tickets in one place”… really?
-It’s all good however, because the brand campaign (above) features an illustration style that captures coolness, diversity, fun, and inclusion all at once.
+It’s all good, however, because the brand campaign (above) features an illustration style that captures coolness, diversity, fun, and inclusion all at once.
 Home run, seat geeks!

-Well that’s it, we hope you enjoyed this first edition of the Survey.
+Well, that’s it, we hope you enjoyed this first edition of the Survey.
 Let us know your thoughts: Do you have a suggestion or a brand we should check out?
 Agree or disagree with our breakdown?
 If so, drop us a line in the comments section.
-Actually, we don’t have a comments section, but feel free email us here for any feedback.
+Actually, we don’t have a comments section but feel free email us here for any feedback.
 Until next time, ride safe and don’t be jumping them turnstiles!

 Photography by David Card.
 All trademarks are the property of their respective owners.
 Funding amounts as of 05/23/18 provided by CrunchBase.